-(iv) Operating return on EEV shareholders' equity is calculated as EEV operating profit for the period, after non-controlling interests, as a percentage of opening EEV basis shareholders' equity, excluding goodwill, distribution rights and other intangibles.
-This differs from the definition previously applied which has been updated to better compare to peers.
+Operating return on Group EEV is calculated as EEV operating profit for the year, after non-controlling interests, as a percentage of opening Group EEV excluding distribution rights and other intangibles.
+By definition Group EEV excludes goodwill.
+This differs from the definition previously applied, which has been updated to better compare with peers.
 Comparatives have been restated accordingly.
 See note II(ix) in the Additional information section.

-(v) New business profit excluding economic impacts (and the movements therein) represents the amount of new business profit for the first six months of 2024 calculated using economics (including interest rates) as at 30 June 2023 and average exchange rates for the first six months of 2024.
-The percentage change excluding economics compares this amount to the new business profit in the first half of 2023, prepared using consistent average exchange rates from the first half of 2024, as described in the Strategic and operating review.
+New business profit excluding economic impacts (and the movements therein) represents the amount of new business profit for 2024 calculated using economics

+(including interest rates) as at 31 December 2023 and average exchange rates for 2024.
+The percentage change excluding economics compares this amount to the new business profit in 2023, prepared using consistent average exchange rates for 2024, as described in the Strategic and operating review.